Music families play music gamesĀ

 Louis learned piano from age 8 and saxophone from age 10, with some early recognition of talent leading to jazz improvisation while still in primary school, and high school featuring several competitions and awards for bands and solo performances.Ā

-The path after high school chose itself - studying jazz improvisation at the Western Australian Academy of Performing Arts (WAAPA) was only for the priviledged few who passed the entry auditions.
-Louis succeeded and commenced study, only to have the the joy of music sucked out by the environment.
-After 6 months, Louis decided to protect his love of music from becoming a means to an end, fearing the jaded musicians who's music felt like 'work'.Ā
+The path after high school chose itself - studying jazz improvisation at the Western Australian Academy of Performing Arts (WAAPA) was only for the talented and hard-working few who passed the entry auditions.
+Louis succeeded on the entry and started study, only to have the the joy of music sucked out by the environment.
+Over 6 months, Louis grew a fear of the jaded musician stereotype where music felt like 'work' and left the course.Ā

-For Louis, music means the freedom to be completely absorbed by the present moment, with the only feelings being the joy of experiencing something beautiful and the connection of experience with the people around me.Ā
+For Louis, music means fun and freedom.
+Fun to enjoy being part of the music, Freedom to be completely absorbed by the present moment.
+Connecting with the present moment and forgetting everything except the feelings of right now, in the music, and the joy of experiencing something beautiful with the people around me.Ā

-Louis van Coppenhagen still plays saxophone around his home town of Melbourne Australia in bands, with DJ's and sometimes even on the snow slopes.Ā
+Louis van Coppenhagen still plays saxophone around his home town of Melbourne Australia in bands, with DJ's and sometimes even on the slopes on his snowboarding trips.Ā